tanmaycode2/Kadel-website-LAMP/wordpress/README.md

 # Configuring Wordpress for LAMP stack.

 Prerequisites
-1) Access to an ubuntu server
+1) Access to an ubuntu server with a sudo user
 2) Install LAMP stack
 3) Secure your site with SSL.